 Many of the North's key rail hubs are now at capacity.
 The rail network lacks sufficient capacity for growth and is severely constrained.
 Our role in driving investment and improvements in our railways remains as important as ever.
-Our prioritised investment programme, including recommendations on congestion points such as central Manchester, one the most congested areas of the national network with delays that start here rippling across the network.
+Our prioritised investment programme includes recommendations on congestion points such as central Manchester, one of the most congested areas of the national network.
+Delays that start here have a ripple affect across the region.

-- Provided statutory advice to the Secretary of State on measures to tackle congestion in Central Manchester urging short term and longer term action. - Continued to press the case for delivery, in full, of the £2.9 billion TransPennine Route upgrade that would support delivery of an increase from around 800 to over 3,000 seats an hour between Leeds and Manchester. - Supported authorities on projects including the Cumbrian Coast Line, Middlesbrough Station, the Northumberland Line, Esk Valley and new Stations in Leeds, Warrington and Horden.
+- → Provided statutory advice to the Secretary of State on measures to tackle congestion in central Manchester urging short term and longer term action. - → Continued to press the case for delivery, in full, of the £2.9 billion TransPennine Route upgrade that would support delivery of an increase from around 800 to over 3,000 seats an hour between Leeds and Manchester. - Supported authorities on projects including the Cumbrian Coast Line, Middlesbrough Station, the Northumberland Line, Esk Valley and new stations in Leeds, Warrington and Horden.

-- Make the case for the investment pipeline supporting delivery of service commitments and future enhancements specified in TfN's Strategic Transport Plan. - Support the development and delivery of Local Transport Authority investment schemes. - Shape rail industry plans and policies to the benefit of passengers and freight in the North.
+- Make the case for the investment pipeline supporting delivery of service commitments and future enhancements specified in TfN's Strategic Transport Plan. - Support the development and delivery of Local Transport Authority investment schemes. - → Shape rail industry plans and policies to the benefit of passengers and freight in the North.